 - Central line: inserted through the skin in the chest into a major vein, this line can also be left in place for a number of months.

 - Port (also known as a portacath): this has a small reservoir implanted under the skin; it does not have an external catheter.
 A needle is inserted into the reservoir and removed at the end of the treatment.
 The port can be used for as long as needed.

 Watch the video below to see how to manage side-effects and find out who to contact if you develop them during the course of your treatment.

 For more information on the side-effects of chemotherapy please see our page on the side-effects of cancer treatments.

 Many people are surprised at how long it takes to get back to normality after treatment.
 In fact, it can take at least a year for you to get over the effects of treatment.
 Don’t be in a rush to get back to your normal routine with work, just do as much as you are comfortable with.

 You may feel very anxious after treatment.
 You may miss the regular contact with the people who looked after you in hospital or worry about the cancer coming back.
 There are support groups available that provide patients and family with information, advice and emotional support.
-Contact the National Cancer Helpline, freefone 1800 200 700 for more details.
+See our video below for more information about cancer support services available to you.

 Freephone 1800 200 700 to talk to a specialist cancer nurse